ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 **"Your PC will be locked in 30sec!"**

 - _30 seconds from last notification, your PC will automatically get locked!_

+- _The program will automaticly check for updates every Monday and every fisrt of the month (You need to be connected to internet!)_

 ## Screenshots